egorelik93/PLBlog/NewLang.md

 While it is borrowed, a variable of type `Pinned<T>` cannot be used.
 When the borrow ends, however, it automatically goes back to just being of type `T`.

 Structs that contain pointers to themselves cannot be moved without breaking the pointer (or some kind of update mechanism), so for this to be possible, `Pinned<T>` and any struct containing it cannot be moveable.
-Thus, unlike Rust, we do need true immoveable types - in keeping with the Rust style, we'll say that `Move` is a trait like `Sized`, and that immoveable types impl `!Move`.
+Thus, unlike Rust, we do need true immoveable types - in keeping with the Rust style, we'll say that `Move` is a trait.

 Multiple lifetimes can be combined into a narrower lifetime using the `*` operator.

 ```
 struct Example2 {